-Lasers are included in national and state youth championships and are very actively sailed by men and women in all age brackets at club, district, national and international levels.
-The Laser has been used in the Olympics for men in the Standard Rig from 1996 (Atlanta) and for women in the Radial Rig from 2008 (Beijing).
+ILCAs are included in national and state youth championships and are very actively sailed by men and women in all age brackets at club, district, national and international levels.
+The Laser/ILCA has been used in the Olympics for men in the Standard Rig/ILCA 7 from 1996 (Atlanta) and for women in the Radial/ILCA 6 from 2008 (Beijing).

 All the information about the Laser is in the Laser Handbook which you can view online or download here.

-By changing only the sail and the lower mast the laser can be sailed comfortably in all wind conditions and provide exciting but controlled sailing for any sailor weighting as little as 45kg.
-The Laser Formula ia a 3 rig option that has been adopted by a number of sailing schools as a simple and economical way to keep sailing in all winds and reduce the amount of “down time”.
+By changing only the sail and the lower mast the ILCA can be sailed comfortably in all wind conditions and provide exciting but controlled sailing for any sailor weighting as little as 45kg.
+The ILCA Formula is a 3 rig option that has been adopted by a number of sailing schools as a simple and economical way to keep sailing in all winds and reduce the amount of “down time”.

-The Laser 4.7 (ILCA 4) uses short pre-bent lower mast to maintain a balanced helm and a sail area that is 35% smaller than the Laser Standard (ILCA 7) .
+The ILCA 4 uses short pre-bent lower mast to maintain a balanced helm and a sail area that is 35% smaller than the ILCA 7.
 It is ideal for learning to sail or for the lighter weight sailor graduating from a Optimist.

-The Laser Radial is the next step up.
-It uses a more flexible and slightly shorter lower mast together with a sail area 18% smaller than a Laser Standard.
+The ILCA 6 is the next step up.
+It uses a more flexible and slightly shorter lower mast together with a sail area 18% smaller than the ILCA 7.

-The Laser Radial has a large following with national and international regattas and World Open & Youth Championships attracting as many countries and competitors as the Laser Standard Rig.
-As well as a strong following amongst lighter weight sailors the Laser Radial is also used for youth, women & masters racing.
+The ILCA 6 has a large following with national and international regattas and World Open & Youth Championships attracting as many countries and competitors as the 7.
+As well as a strong following amongst lighter weight sailors the ILCA 6 is also used for youth, women & masters racing.